Global Food Cultures: Paris

 Important Note: All program applicants are encouraged to meet with their academic advisor to determine if and how this course may be applied towards their program requirements and degree completion

 Students will stay at NYU Paris dormitories while in Paris.
-Hotel accommodations will be arranged for the field trip to the Jura region.
 Most rooms are double occupancy.

-The final Housing and Activity Fee payment is due to the Office of Academic Initiatives and Global Programs by April 15, 2012.
-Tuition for the course is separate and will be due based on the Bursar's Payment Schedule for Summer 2012. (click here for Bursar's Payment Deadline Dates)
+The final Housing and Activity Fee payment is due to the Office of Academic Initiatives and Global Programs.
+Tuition for the course is separate and will be due based on the Bursar's Payment Schedule (click here for Bursar's Payment Deadline Dates).

 Passport: Valid passport required for US citizens.
 Please note that your passport must have at least six months validation beyond the day of the intended entry into the country of travel.
 All other passport holders should check with their respective travel requirements.